CPA VS Accountant: Which Do You Need For Your Business?

 Can legally represent a client | Cannot legally represent a client |

 An accountant is a finance professional who offers business advice and can perform bookkeeping tasks like reconciliation and record-keeping.
-A CPA (Certified Public Accountant) can perform the same tasks but goes through more rigorous certifications and is can legally represent you business before the IRS.
+A CPA (Certified Public Accountant) can perform the same tasks but goes through more rigorous certifications and can legally represent your business before the IRS.

 Think of it this way: all CPAs are accountants, but not all accountants are CPAs.
 Both CPAs and accountants can offer business advice, analyze reports and finances, manage cash flow, and file tax returns, but only a CPA can represent your company legally before the IRS and create audit reports and review reports.
 The other main difference is, again, the level of education a CPA must achieve in order to gain their certification and maintain their license.
 Because of this, CPAs are often perceived as more trustworthy and more knowledgeable than general accountants.